top of page

 Ashley Douthitt (ashleydouthitt@tamu.edu)

 Ashley graduated with a Bachelor of Science in Biochemistry from California State University, Chico in Spring 2019.
 After graduation, she moved back to her hometown San Diego, California.
 She then joined a clinical-stage biopharmaceutical company as a Research Associate focused on the discovery and development of therapeutics in the disease areas of inflammation and immunology.
-Ashley is currently a Ph.D. student in the Medical Sciences program in the Department of Neuroscience and Experimental Therapeutics.
+Ashley is currently a Ph.D. candidate in the Medical Sciences program in the Department of Neuroscience and Experimental Therapeutics.

 Outside of the lab, she enjoys spending time with friends and family, exploring new places, and weight training.